unsaved/jsonproxy/README.md

   1. An object identifier/reference (probably an integer or uuid of some sort TBD)
   1. A scalar, structured, or collection value

+Implementation language is Groovy.

+Build system is Gradle.

 # Installation
 The deliverable is a Java 11 jar file with entry point.
 One simple way to run the service is: